moneybutton/yours-channels/docs/yours-lightning.md

 spends to the shared multisig address, but does not broadcast it yet.
 She then sends the funding amount and funding transaction hash to Bob.

-**3. Bob builds a refund transaction, sends it to Alice.** Alice and Bob go through the protocol described above for creating a payment, in the case where Bob sends a payment to Alice.
+**3. Bob builds and signs a refund transaction, sends it to Alice.** Alice and Bob go through the protocol described below for creating a payment, in the case where Bob sends a payment to Alice.
 The payment spends all funds from the funding transaction to Alice.

-**4. Alice broadcasts the funding transactions.** When the refund transaction is created and distributed between the two parties, Alice broadcasts the funding transaction.
+**4. Alice broadcasts the funding transaction.** When the refund transaction is created and distributed between the two parties, Alice broadcasts the funding transaction.
 The channel is open when the funding transaction is confirmed into the blockchain.

-Note that when the first "real" payment is sent, the funding transaction is invalidated as described in the section above.
+Note that when the first "real" payment is sent, the refund transaction is invalidated as described in the section below.

 ### Creating the payment

 We describe a payment from Alice to Bob.
-Note that Alice has the following information from the previous payment: her own revocation secret, her own HTLC secret, the hash of Bob's last revocation secret, the hash of Bob's last HTLC secret.
+Note that if this is not the first payment, Alice has the following information from the previous payment: her own revocation secret, her own HTLC secret, the hash of Bob's last revocation secret, the hash of Bob's last HTLC secret.
+If this is the first payment, revoking isn't necessary and those secrets are not needed.

 **1. Alice generates a new revocation secret.** She then sends the hash of the revocation secret to Bob.
 She will later use the revocation secret to revoke